yasiryagi/helpdesk/roles/storage-providers/README.md

 $ yarn run colossus --help
 ```

-If you have been running a storage node before, and used `.bash_profile` to avoid the `yarn run` prefix, you need to:
+If you have been running a storage node previously, and used `.bash_profile` to avoid the `yarn run` prefix, you need to:
 `$ nano ~/.bash_profile`
 Then, uncomment or remove the lines below:
 ```